Homestead Poultry

 • You can also string up all of your stockings on a string and hang the stocking garland up out at the coop.

 • Don’t feel like you have to make a stocking for every flock member (unless you want to of course)!
+Chickens don’t mind sharing a stocking as long as they each get a bite of the stocking stuffer!

 #7.
-Coop Decorating
+Holiday Chicken Coop Decor

-Some decorations that I like to put up around the coop include: the stockings (both in the coop and in the enclosure), fake pine bough garland on the enclosure, big red bows (tied onto the garland), real pine boughs in two flower pots around the coop, pine boughs and pinecones in the window box, and a small reindeer and sleigh in the window sill.
+Some decorations that I like to put up around the coop include: the flock’s stockings (both in the coop and in the enclosure), fake pine bough garland on the enclosure, big red bows (tied onto the garland), real pine boughs in two flower pots around the coop, pine boughs and pinecones in the window box, and a small reindeer and sleigh in the window sill.
 When decorating the chicken coop, there are a few safety considerations you will want to keep in mind.

-Safety Tips:
+Coop Decorating Safety Tips:

 • Items that have strings attached to them or are hung on string should be out of the chickens’ reach to prevent entanglement or strangulation.